federicozanardo/linguaggi-di-programmazione/README.md

-# Haskell, Alex and Happy
+# Haskell, Alex and Happy exercises

 Exercises in Haskell, Alex and Happy for the Programming Languages course (UniUD), 2020.